Tony Rice (gridiron football): Conclusion to senior year and career at Notre Dame

-Tony Rice's record as a starting quarterback for the University of Notre Dame was 31-4 that included a national championship and almost another.
-Rice won the Johnny Unitas Golden Arm Award on December 1, 1989 and finished fourth in the 1989 Heisman Trophy voting a day later.
+Rice's record as a starting quarterback for the University of Notre Dame was 31-4 that included a national championship.
+Rice won the Johnny Unitas Golden Arm Award on December 1, 1989 and finished fourth in the 1989 Heisman Trophy the next day.
 He also made the 1989 College Football All-America Team as a quarterback.
 His regular season statistics had him completing 68-of-137 passes for 1,122 yards and two touchdowns and rushing 174 times for 884 yards and 7 touchdowns in 12 games.
 He had a longest run of 38 yards while his longest pass play of the season covered 52 yards.

 Statistics

 Notes - Statistics from the table include bowl game performances.

 Professional career

-Tony Rice was passed up by the NFL Draft on April 22–23, 1990.
+Rice was passed up by the 1990 NFL draft.
 He opted for the CFL after NFL teams shied away from him because of his slight, 6-foot-1 build and his success as a runner, not a passer.
 In June 1990, Rice was working with the Saskatchewan Roughriders during training camp as the third-string quarterback behind starter Kent Austin.
 The Roughriders finished 9-9 in his only season in the CFL as Rice served in mop-up duty while the starting quarterback Austin threw for 4,604 yards.

 After his short stint with the Roughriders of the CFL, Rice began checking other options.

-In February 1991, he was drafted in the second round by the Barcelona Dragons in Spain of the World League of American Football, which played its football season in the spring beginning in March.
+In February 1991, he was drafted in the second round by the Barcelona Dragons in Spain of the World League of American Football, which played its season in the spring beginning in March.

-Rice's first season with Barcelona was very successful as the Dragons finished 9-3 and reached the championship game that was known as the "World Bowl '91."
+Rice's first season with Barcelona was very successful as the Dragons finished 9-3 and reached the championship game that was known as the World Bowl '91.
 Rice's Dragons fell to the London Monarchs, 21-0.
 He had nearly equal playing time with the team's starter, Scott Erney, as Rice went 69-of-129 passing for 915 yards with 1 touchdown and 3 interceptions for the season.
 He had 33 rushes for 210 yards and 2 touchdowns in his first year with the new football league.

 The next season was not as prosperous for Barcelona as the team finished at 5-6.
 The Sacramento Surge knocked them out of the playoffs, 17-15, on May 31, 1992.
 As the backup quarterback, Rice was 22-of-57 passing for 313 yards and had 102 yards rushing and a touchdown for the 1992 season.

 The World League of American Football ceased its operations following the 1992 season.
 Rice then joined the Munich Thunder of the Football League of Europe in Munich, Germany in 1994 and played quarterback for one season there as this was his last go around with professional football.